PM4-FS25-DropIn/dropin/README.md

 To run the database tests, navigate to the `./server` directory and run `npm run test:db` or `npm run test-win:db`.

+## Testing

+Testing was an essential part of our development workflow to ensure reliability and maintainability of DropIn.
+Our testing strategy covered both backend and client-side components through a combination of automated unit tests, integration tests, and end-to-end (E2E) UI tests.

+### CI/CD Integration

+We integrated the following tools into our CI pipeline:

+- **GitHub Actions**
+  Used for running backend database integration tests and unit tests.
+These tests were triggered on every pull request into the `dev` branch.

+- **Xcode Cloud**
+  Used to automatically run the iOS test suites, including:
+  - Unit tests for critical service components (e.g. `AuthService`, `ChatService`)
+  - UI E2E tests simulating user workflows
+  - Performance and startup-time tests on real devices

+All test pipelines were triggered on PRs into the `dev` branch.

+### Test Deployment & Manual QA

+After each successful merge into `dev`, the iOS app was automatically built and deployed via **TestFlight**.
+This allowed us to test the app manually on devices to catch bugs and performance issues that might not be visible in automated test environments.

+### Code Coverage & Test Focus

+While the **overall coverage** of the app may appear low, this is primarily due to the large number of declarative UI components that don't benefit from traditional unit testing.

+Instead, our focus was on:

+- **Unit testing the parts that matter**: primarily service components that manage business and data logic
+- **Running those tests against a hosted test database** to verify API correctness
+- **Covering UI workflows** through automated E2E tests in Xcode Cloud

+This approach ensured meaningful coverage of critical areas without overengineering flaky or redundant tests.

+### Test Reports

+You can find the latest testing reports and overviews in the [`/reports`](./reports) directory.

 ## Documentation

 Here you can find more detailed documentation about the project: